 The next East Downtown Council Business Forum is scheduled for Thursday, November 20.
 This month’s event will take place at Meet Minneapolis – 250 Marquette Avenue South.
 The title of this month’s forum is “Beautiful and Safe: Urban Design and Programming in the Built Environment.”
 Registration, lunch and networking starts at 11:30 a.m., with the EDC Update and guest presenters starting at Noon.
-Please RSVP by sending an email to firstname.lastname@example.org by no later than Monday, November 17, at Noon.
+The cost to attend the lunch is just $20.
+Please RSVP by sending an email to email@example.com by no later than Monday, November 17, at Noon.

 Urbanism studies show that greening and safety catalyze local investment, visitor spending, environmental cost-savings, and increased public health vitality.
 As East Downtown becomes increasingly redeveloped it is important that all of the stakeholders in our district become aware of best practices for urban design and safety in the built environment such that we engage these important benefits.
 One key existing partner that is already doing this work in Downtown is the Minneapolis Downtown Improvement District (the “DID”).